-The majority of school psychology students work as PAs or TAs for department faculty and/or for other units on campus (e.g., Waisman Center, WCER), receive funding through participation in training grants, or are on University or other fellowships.
-Funding opportunities frequently are posted on the UW-Madison Student Job Center website (https://jobcenter.wisc.edu/).
-Appendix L details the School Psychology Program guidelines for student funding.
+The majority of school psychology students (a) work as PAs or TAs for department faculty and/or for other units on campus (e.g., Waisman Center, WCER), (b) receive funding through participation in training grants, or (c) are on University or other fellowships.
+Students frequently have 50% appointments, which include a monthly stipend, tuition remission (students will still need to pay segregated fees), and eligibility for health insurance.
+Appointments at 50% include 20 hours of work each week.
+Positions may become available that would take a student above a 50% appointment (e.g., one 50% position and one 15% position).
+However, appointments that exceed 50% may inhibit student progress through the program.
+Students should consult with their advisor prior to accepting a position that would exceed 50%.
+Funding opportunities frequently are posted on the UW-Madison Student Job Center website (https://jobcenter.wisc.edu/)